kyyberi/DataProductLLM/PoC/input/readme.md

 **Expected information nuggets:**

 - What is the context in which data product is used?
-What is the value chain?
+Can you describe the use case or project that requires this data? decision-making or operations?
 - Get the customer to explain the value created with this data product
-- Who are the users?
-Analysts?
 - Can you estimate the value.
 Is this expected to save costs?
 How much?
 Perhaps increase sales of another product?
 Reduce risks?

 **Questions to use in meeting:**